-I32V \ I32V \ I32V 132V HPDATECONVERT (inputcode, inputdate, outputcode, outputdate, status, cutoff)
+I32V I32V I32 I32V

-inputcode is a 32-bit signed integer by value.
+${\tt HPDATECONVERT(inputcode,inputdate,outputcode,outputdate,status,cutoff)}$ inputcode is a 32-bit signed integer by value.

-The value should be one of the date type codes listed in

-inputdate varies for type by reference.
+The value should be one of the date type codes listed in the table, inputdate varies for type by reference.

 The interpretation depends upon the value of inputcode.
+See the table, outputcode is a 32-bit signed integer by value.

-supported date codes and their layouts.
+"Supported Date Formats," for the supported date codes and their layouts.